72 in Canterbury - Andrew's Dream Escape

 After a big day of driving, it was only right to relax those sore muscles with a well deserved dip in the warm waters of Tekapo Springs, followed by an indulgent massage at the onsite spa.
 Mmm divine.

-Once thoroughly relaxed, they forced down some delicious local fare at Rakanui Restaurant at Peppers, and then headed across the road to Earth and Sky to start their very own stargazing space odyssey in Aoraki Mackenzie International Dark Sky Reserve.
+Once thoroughly relaxed, they forced down some delicious local fare at Rakinui Restaurant at Peppers, and then headed across the road to Earth and Sky to start their very own stargazing space odyssey in Aoraki Mackenzie International Dark Sky Reserve.

 Glaciers, saddles and foothills - the diverse journey from Tekapo to Mid Canterbury